AFK Meaning: A Fun Guide to Gaming’s Most Popular Status Update

 What Are Some Words with Opposite Meanings?

-Sometimes, knowing how to say the opposite of AFK is helpful.
+Sometimes, knowing how to say the opposite of away from the Keyboard is helpful.
 Here are some antonyms or related terms:

 Using words like “active” or “present” can help clarify your availability if that’s what you want to convey.